5G-ERA/NetApp-Workshop/README.md

 The 5G-ERA Reference NetApp aims to present concept and usage of 5G-ERA Machine Learning (ML) Services.
 These ML services cover tasks as *object detection, object detection with movement evaluation, object classification, semantic segmentation, etc.*

-These tasks may be hard to complete on robotic platforms, where EDGE/CLOUD processing takes place instead.
+These tasks may be hard to complete on robotic platforms, and EDGE/CLOUD processing can be more appropriate instead.
 This is exactly the place for 5G-ERA ML Services.
 This workshop covers demonstration usage of such ML service providing simple face detection.

 In this workshop, we will omit the communication between robots and 5G-ERA Middleware, which is service responsible for correct deployment of 5G-ERA ML Services (NetApps).